BarRaider/streamdeck-tools/README.md

 ### Samples of plugins using this framework: [Samples][1]

-### Version 2.0.1 is out!
+### Version 2.2 is out!
-**WARNING:** This version breaks interfaces used in versions 1.x
-This is done to simplify the work on creating plugins even more.
-In addition, it adds access to additional functionality and data.
-Please follow the ***"Upgrading from versions 1.x"*** section below to quickly move to version 2.x

 ## Features
+v2.2:
+- Added support to switching plugin profiles.
+- The DeviceId that the plugin is runnin on is now accessible from the `Connection` object

 v2.0.1:
 - Fixed bug which prevented plugins from working in MultiAction